Focus on the Solution, Not the Problem

 Here are two tips to think more strategically:

-The best way to focus on solutions is to rewire your mind to be strategic about it.
-Be more logical than emotional.
+The best way to focus on solutions is to rewire your mind to be strategic—to be more logical than emotional.

-You can do this by collecting all the data, facts and relevant information about the problem.
-Analyse the root causes, patterns, and potential impact of the problem.
+You can do this by collecting all the data, facts, and relevant information about the problem.
+Then, analyze the root causes, patterns, and potential impact of the problem.

-If it helps, having a visual illustration makes it even clearer what you are working with.
+If it helps, having a visual illustration makes what you are working with even clearer.

-As part of thinking strategically, you have to ask yourself this question: What must be done first?
+As part of thinking strategically, you must ask yourself: What must be done first?

 Prioritising helps you to solve the problem in a more organised, effective way.
 Always select the solution that aligns best with your strategic goals.